JoshuaKasa/Rondine/README.md

 - ~~Performance monitor: A way to monitor the performance of your game, such as frame rate and memory usage, could help you identify areas that need optimization.~~
 - ~States save / loading: The possibility of saving and loading game states to make it easier to debug certain states of the game and finding errors.~
 - Keyboard shortcut customization: Allowing users to customize the keyboard shortcuts for Rondine's functions could improve workflow and make it easier to use.
+- Remove the ability to copy and paste objects: Copy and paste was a feature only implemented for debugging and checking the menu functionalities.
+With the new abilities of Rondine it's pretty useless to have copy and pasting, since it can be easily made yourself.
+Remoing the ability to copy and paste will reduce the size of the menu and leave space for more option, like save and load or performance monitor.

 # 🧾 ***RONDINE***